Use the Add Data button on the Map tab to create a query layer in your map.

 When building a query, a whole table can be added to the Query text box by either double-clicking it or dragging it from the List of Tables window into the Query text box.

-When you select one of the tables, the columns for that table are displayed in the right window.
-You can add specific columns in a table to the query by double-clicking the column name or by dragging them from the Columns window into the Query text box.
+When you select one of the tables, the columns for that table are displayed.
+You can add specific columns in a table to the query by double-clicking the column names or by dragging them from the Columns window into the Query text box.

-- Choose whether you want to define the spatial properties for the layer, or use the default option to let ArcGIS Pro do it for you.
+- Choose whether you want to define the spatial properties for the layer, or use the default option to allow ArcGIS Pro do it for you.

 During the validation process, ArcGIS sets the dimensionality, geometry type, spatial reference, SRID, and unique identifier properties on the query layer.
 These values are based on the first row returned in the query.
 If you want to manually define these properties, select the Define spatial properties for the layer option.